Fighterisr/dataSecurityProject/README.md

 * When asked for a file name to save an image, there is no need to type its extension, as it defaults to .png
+  * The same goes for when asked to save text file when extracting text out of an image. defaults to .txt
 * Already included files for testing the features are:
     * lena.png - A color image to hide a binary image inside
     * cats.png - A binary image for hiding inside the color